influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

     parent: Guides
 ---

-Collecting a set of series where each series is counting a particular event is a common scenario.
+Collecting a set of data series where each data series is counting a particular event is a common scenario.
-Using Kapacitor series in a set can be joined and used to calculate a combined value.
+Using Kapacitor, multiple data series in a set can be joined and used to calculate a combined value, which can then be stored as a new data series.

+This guide will show how to use a prepared data generator in python and then how to combine two generated data series into a new calculated measurement and then store that measurement back into InfluxDB, all through Kapacitor.

-This guide uses as its example a high-volume website for which two measurements are taken:
+It uses as its example a hypothetical high-volume website for which two measurements are taken:

 * `errors` -- the number of page views that had an error.
 * `views` -- the number of page views that had no errror.

+### The Data generator

-Data for such a website can be primed and generated to influxdb using the python 3 script rolled into [page.zip](/downloads/pages.zip) and created for this purpose.
+Data for such a website can be primed and generated to InfluxDB using the Python 3 script rolled into [page.zip](/downloads/pages.zip) and created for this purpose.
 It leverages the [InfluxDB-Python](https://github.com/influxdata/influxdb-python) library.
-See that Github project for instructions on how to install the library in python.
+See that Github project for instructions on how to install the library in Python.

-Once unzipped, this script will create a database called `pages`, which will use the default retention policy `autogen`.
+Once unzipped, this script can be used to create a database called `pages`, which will use the default retention policy `autogen`.
 It can be used to create a backlog of data and then to set the generator running, walking along randomly generated `view` and `error` counts.

 It can be started with a backlog of two days worth of random data as follows: